-/1

-Curriculum sequencing

-Year Autumn Spring Summer

-10 Power - citizenship theme - refreshes knowledge of where power is in Britain, including looking at the role of different bodies such as Parliament and the Monarchy, and contrasting that with outside Britain.
+Curriculum sequencing Year Autumn Spring Summer 10 Power - citizenship theme - refreshes knowledge of where power is in Britain, including looking at the role of different bodies such as Parliament and the Monarchy, and contrasting that with outside Britain.
 Also looks at the role of justice.
 Lesson 1 - How is power organised in Britain?
 Lesson 2 - How do the people have power?
 Lesson 3 - Other systems of government.
 Lesson 4 - Powers within Britain and the wider World.
 Lesson 5 - Human rights and people's rights Lesson 6 - The power of the Law.
 Health and Safety - PSHE theme - refreshes knowledge of key aspects of health and safety including drugs, sex and relationships, and online safety.
 Lesson 1 - What happens if you break the Law?
 Lesson 2 - Knife crime Lesson 3 - Sex and relationship.
 Lesson 4 - health and wellbeing Lesson 5 - Impact of drugs Lesson 6 - Extreme behaviours RS theme - (covered in RS sequencing) Lesson 1 - Fertility, pregnancy and birth Lesson 2 - Relationships-marriage and divorce.
 Lesson 3 - Families Lesson 4 - Personal conflict-protests and discrimination Lesson 5 - Global conflict-protests, riots and terrorism.
 Lesson 6 - Death- what happens when you die?
 11 Life at Marshland - Citizenship and PSHE theme - looks at key knowledge students will need after leaving Marshland such as finances, drugs education and racism.
 Lesson 1 - Cit-understanding borrowing and debt Lesson 2 - Cit- Where does my pay go Lesson 3 - PSHE-Gambling-the Law and addictions Lesson 4 - PSHE- Adult heath.
 Lesson 5 - PSHE- At the party.
 Lesson 6 - PSHE- Harassment.
 Lesson 7 - PSHE- Racism.
 RS theme - covered in RS sequencing.
 Lesson 8 - RS - Racism Lesson 9 - RS - Global poverty Lesson 10 - RS - Treatment of Women Lesson 11 - RS - Medical Ethics Lesson 12 - RS - Peace and War Lesson 13 - PSHE/Cit - Getting ready for summer Lesson 14 - Preparing for exams

-Rationale for this sequencing

-The curriculum follows a spiral curriculum model which means appropriate topics are revisited at key points to develop understanding.
-Students complete topics at targeted age points which means that the curriculum is sequenced to enable that.
-The overview of Years 7 & 8 is about expanding students, which means they start with their mind, then their body, then their community, then their country, then their world.
-Year 9 moves on to keeping themselves safe, Year 10 continues the safety theme, before Year 11 moves on to preparing them for life after Marshland.
-While the sequencing is themed that way, there are times where it deviates from this sequencing where key messages are time critical.
-The sequencing is also completed following discussions with DSL and Pastoral, and using guidance from the PSHE association.

-Please note that the PSHCE Curriculum is reactive to growing issues and therefore it is possible that the above curriculum will be changed to meet emerging needs or for other relevant reasons.
-Any changes made will still fit within the Department's plan of following the statutory guidance from DfE on Relationships and Sex Education, Health Education and Citizenship.

-The school considers that there are no full lessons which only focus on the 'sex' element of the statutory guidance which pupils can be removed from as they also contain elements of relationships, health or internet/online safety.
+Rationale for this sequencing topics at targeted age points which means that the curr which means they start with their mind, then their body themselves safe, Year 10 continues the safety theme, be themed that way, there are times where it deviates from following discussions with DSL and Pastoral, and using g Please note that the PSHCE Curriculum is reactive to gro emerging needs or for other relevant reasons.
+Any chan Relationships and Sex Education, Health Education and The school considers that there are no full lessons which they also contain elements of relationships, health or in However, there are elements of the lessons below which discuss removal from parts of these lessons: wing issues and therefore it is possible that the above curriculum will be changed to meet ges made will still fit within the Department's plan of following the statutory guidance from DfE on Citizenship. h only focus on the 'sex' element of the statutory guidance which pupils can be removed from as Year 9 - sex, relationships and being ready Year 10 - sex and relationships

-However, there are elements of the below lessons which focus on sex.
-Further details are contained in the school policy should parents/carers wish to discuss removal from parts of these lessons:

-Year 9 - sex, relationships and being ready

-Year 10 - sex and relationships